Rukhshio/Standarized-Soil-Moisture-Tempreture-Compound-Index-SSTCI-/README.md

 This transforms SSTCI from a signal into a usable event-based dataset, which is a big methodological strength.

-4️⃣ Validation Strategy

-You validated at multiple levels:

-SASMI vs SPEI & DEDI (daily drought credibility)

-SSTCI vs SCDHI (compound index coherence)

-Vegetation stress correspondence (LAI response during 2022 event)

-Radar plots for major global CDHE mega-events

-Regime shift analysis post-2000

-This multi-layer validation strengthens physical credibility — but here’s where I’ll challenge you:

-Agreement with other indices doesn’t automatically prove physical superiority.
-It proves consistency.

-You may want to be sharper in distinguishing:

-Redundancy

-Added physical value

-Predictive skill

-Right now SSTCI is well-validated descriptively — the next frontier would be predictive or impact-based skill metrics.

-5️⃣ Strengths

-Daily resolution (rare for global compound datasets)

-Physically informed soil moisture memory

-Copula-based dependence modeling

-Event-level catalogue (not just gridded time series)

-Global 0.1° coverage (1961–2023)

-That’s ESSD-level infrastructure work.

-6️⃣ Potential Weak Points (Devil’s Advocate Mode)

-Let’s push harder:

-The −2 threshold is extreme-focused — does SSTCI meaningfully characterize moderate compound stress?

-Frank copula assumes symmetric dependence — is tail dependence adequately captured?

-Does SSTCI outperform simpler multiplicative or percentile-based approaches?

-How sensitive are trends to standardization window choice?

-Are you double-counting temperature influence via soil moisture–temperature feedback embedded in SASMI climatology?

-These are not flaws — they are the next intellectual battleground.

-If I had to summarize SSTCI in one line:

-SSTCI is a probabilistically grounded, daily, globally resolved compound dry–hot index that integrates soil moisture memory and temperature extremes using copula-based dependence modeling, coupled with an objective event catalogue.

-Now tell me — do you see SSTCI more as a data product, a methodological contribution, or a new physical framework?

-Because those are three different claims.

-good you reemember so i am uploading myu code to github, i want a description for it

-Oh I love this stage — this is where it becomes infrastructure, not just a paper.

-Here’s a clean, professional GitHub description you can use (ESSD-style but readable):

 🌍 SSTCI: Global Daily Compound Dry–Hot Extreme Index (1961–2023)